 Website: Midway Ice Castles

-In case you haven’t noticed, Salt Lake City is an amazing place to visit and explore.
-Conveniently located next to many natural wonders and national parks, the city can be the first stop on the road to an amazing adventure or a relaxing chance to unwind after a rigorous and satisfying vacation.
-But Salt Lake City is more than a stop in a journey, it has many highlights and entertaining things to do all on it’s own.
-So check out some of the things to do listed above and more!
-Maybe you’ll find something particularly exciting to come back and share.
+Salt Lake City is an amazing place to visit and explore.
+Conveniently located next to many natural wonders and national parks, the city makes for a great first stop on your adventure.
+It also offers tourists a chance to unwind after a rigorous and satisfying vacation.
+But Salt Lake City is more than a stop in a journey - it has many highlights and entertaining activities all on its own.
+So check out some of the things to do listed above!

 Get Trip101 in your inbox